Hitachi Rail Italy Driverless Metro: Riyadh

 An 11·5 km metro serving the Princess Nora Bint Abdulrahman University on the outskirts of Riyadh opened in 2012.

 Rome

 Rome Metro's Line C is 25.5 km long, of which 17.6 km are underground.
 Metropolitana di Roma has ordered thirty six-car units, which are 20 cm wider than the other systems' vehicles, and capable of carrying 1,200 passengers per train.
 Average speed on the system is 35 km/h, with the headway varying from three to twelve minutes.

 Taipei

-The Yellow Line or Circular Line of the Taipei Metro, Taiwan, will serve as a cross-link between existing lines.
+The Yellow line or the Circular line of the New Taipei Metro, Taiwan, will serve as a cross-link between existing lines.
 The 49 km system will feature 42 or 41 stations.
 The 15.4 km phase 1 has 14 stations and was completed in January 2020.
-The Taipei Rapid Transit Corporation purchased 17 trains for this phase.
+The Taipei Rapid Transit Corporation purchased 17 trainsets for this phase.